openlabelsinitiative/OLI/README.md

 ## Roadmap
 The current high level vision for the effort can be broken down in 3 steps:

-- 1: Alignment on labeling framework and putting all definitions in place: this is where we are at currently and it's almost done.
-We will probably set up a council that manages the GitHub and new tag_ids/ other changes have to go through it
+- [x] Alignment on labeling framework and putting all definitions in place.
+- [ ] Set up a council that manages the GitHub and new tag_ids/ other changes have to go through it.
-- 2: Experimentation with address/tag mappings with different front- and backends.
+- [ ] Experimentation with address/tag mappings with different front- and backends.
 Walletlabels and growthepie will both adapt the new OLI standard and start to experiment with the best ways to crowdsource the labeling effort.
 We'll run separate frontends and databases that can easily sync from each other.
 Main challenge is label confidence.
 Most useful approach is probably to go quality over quantity first.
 We encourage other data teams to do the same and stress test the framework.
-- 3: Potentially decentralize this effort.
+- [ ] Potentially decentralize this effort.
 Based on the outcome from step 2 we will re evaluate more decentralized solutions like EAS and others.
 Ideal outcome would be a framework that allows us to easily read tags and their confidence levels from onchain data.

 ## Contributors
 ### Founding members